rigetti/forest-notebook/README.md

 ---------------------------------------------

-One of the most exciting recent applications of a Jupyter-backed Docker image is [Binder][binder], which provides a free hosting service and executable environment for a repository of Jupyter notebooks.
+One of the most exciting recent applications of a Jupyter-backed Docker image is [Binder][mybinder], which provides a free hosting service and executable environment for a repository of Jupyter notebooks.
 Binder can be configured many ways, but the most advanced configuration is via a custom Dockerfile.
 To create a Binder that has access to the full Forest quantum